 freedom of choice clause with mantra-like monotony, the individual

-affair and no one else's business.
-This widely held view conceals
+private affair and no one else's business.
+This widely held

-the presumption that the effects of porn are as short-lived
+view conceals the presumption that the effects of porn are

-mine-field where a step in the wrong direction is to risk losing
+a mine-field where a step in the wrong direction is to risk

-raises a number of disconcerting questions.
-Does repeated exposure
+porn raises a number of disconcerting questions.
+Does repeated

-inhibit or maim the healthy sexual response?
-Is porn psychologically
+exposure inhibit or maim the healthy sexual response?
+Is porn

 many things of our culture that seduce, porn is popular because